 - Developing advocates through training, presentations and facilitated dialogues

 - Collaborating with the Office of Innovation, Inclusion and Outreach to understand campus climate, track changes based on our interventions and develop more effective outreach

 - Supporting campus and community partners in addressing diversity-related questions and challenges

 - Providing resources to protect the civil rights of each individual

-Our philosophy of diversity is based upon an acknowledgement that discrimination — based upon race, ethnicity, gender or gender identity, sex, religion, disability, socioeconomic status and sexuality — is integrated into our foundation as a Country and a University.
+Our philosophy of diversity is based upon an acknowledgement that discrimination — based upon race, ethnicity, gender or gender identity, sex, religion, disability, socioeconomic status and sexuality — is integrated into our foundation as a country and a university.
 Rather than viewing bias and prejudice as thoughts, statements and actions of a few bad people, we understand that our society has been built to unfairly benefit a select group.
-As such, the University has created the Division of Diversity, Equity and Inclusion to move towards resolving the impacts of this inequality on our campus.
+As such, WVU has created the Division of Diversity, Equity and Inclusion to move towards resolving the impacts of this inequality on our campus.
 Diversity Initiatives is charged with leading this effort by understanding national and local trends, gauging the campus culture of inclusion, educating the community about systemic inequality and empowering students, faculty and staff to advocate for themselves and one another.